Cura : Care Beyond Boundaries Logo

 • Ask how many visits are expected for a ceramic inlay, ceramic onlay or CAD/CAM option

-• Plan time for bite checks and adjustments before your return flight
+• Allow time for bite checks and possible adjustments before your return flight

-• If you take blood thinners or other long term medications, discuss them with your prescribing clinician and your dentist before treatment
+• If you take blood thinners or other long-term medication, discuss this with your prescribing clinician and dentist before treatment

 Before The Appointment

-• Avoid arriving sleep deprived, especially if you are anxious about dental care
+• Avoid arriving sleep deprived, especially if dental treatment makes you anxious

-• Bring a list of medications and any relevant medical documentation
+• Bring a medication list and any relevant medical or dental documents

-Timing varies depending on whether the restoration is lab made or completed with CAD/CAM.
-Your clinic should confirm the schedule before you book travel.
+Timing depends on whether the restoration is made by a laboratory or completed with CAD/CAM.
+The clinic should confirm the schedule before you book travel.

 Option A: Two Visit Workflow

-• Day 1: Consultation, imaging, tooth preparation, impression or scan, temporary restoration
+• Day 1: Consultation, imaging, tooth preparation, impression or scan and temporary restoration

 • Day 2 to 5: Porcelain inlay or porcelain onlay fabrication and quality checks

-• Final visit: Try in, bonding, bite adjustment, aftercare review
+• Final visit: Try in, bonding, bite adjustment and aftercare review

-• Before flying: Allow time for comfort check and minor adjustments if needed
+• Before flying: Allow time for comfort checks and minor adjustments if needed

 Option B: Same Day CAD/CAM